UK set to become cashless society as three quarters of Brits ditch cash for card

 But as the big business world storms ahead with online payment platforms and eWallet friendly mobile apps, the fear is that smaller, startup businesses might be left in the wake – still using old-school hard cold coins, as the rest of society goes cashless.

-To keep up, the startup’s trading toolkit must now include a merchant account, and ecommerce platform if the move to a cashless economy isn’t going to pass them by.
+To keep up, the startup’s trading toolkit must now include a merchant account and either, for ecommerce businesses, an online payment system or, for face-to-face transactions, a credit card machine if the move to a cashless economy isn’t going to pass them by.

 What might sound like a far cry from the pennies and pounds of times gone by, is nothing but a positive change for the small business owners who find having large quantities of cash on site risky, not to mention time consuming when it comes to lugging the cash to the bank.